chipsenkbeil/neovimconf-2024-talk/README.md

 ## Topics

 1. High level overview of CLIs
-2. How to write health checks
+2. How to run programs and get back data in neovim
-3. Wrap CLIs as Lua functions
+3. Building a wrapper around `curl` to display the temperature (using JSON)
-4. Wrap CLIs as vim commands
+4. Embedding `top` in a floating window using `vim.fn.termopen()`
-5. Interface with CLIs that support JSON or other formats
+5. Running `firefox` headless, navigating to a website, and displaying the website in neovim
-6. Create a tiny UI in a buffer to engage with a CLI program
+6. Creating a tiny UI in a buffer to engage with `sapling`

 ## Running the presentation